 But I do not wish you to be ignorant, brethren, concerning those who have been put to sleep, that you are not grieved, even as also the rest (of mankind) who have no hope.
 For if we trust that Yahushua died and rose again, and likewise, those who have fallen asleep by means of Yahushua, the deity will gather with him (Yahushua).
 For this we say to you in the word of the sovereign, that we the living who remain unto the coming of the sovereign will in no way precede in time those who have fallen asleep; because the sovereign himself with a shout of command, with an archangel’s voice, and with a trumpet of the deity, will descend from the heavens and the dead in the messiah will rise first.
 Afterward, we the living who remain, together with them, will be caught up in clouds for the meeting of the sovereign in the air; and in this way, we will always be with the sovereign.
 So encourage one another with these words.
 (1 Thessalonians 4:13-17)

-What is going to be demonstrated in 1 Thessalonians is that there are two completely different time periods being referred to: 1. the coming of Yahushua at the First Resurrection, and 2. the coming of father Yahweh at the end of the 8th-Millennial Judgment Day.
+What we will demonstrate in 1 Thessalonians is that there are two completely different time periods being referred to: 1.
+The coming of Yahushua at the First Resurrection occurring at the beginning of the Millennial Sabbath Day (the 7th millennial day) and 2. the coming of father Yahweh at the end of the Millennial Judgment Day (the 8th millennial day).

 All Shall Be Quickened

-The first order of business is the gathering of the required scriptural evidence to arrive a proper conclusion, so we will start with the words of Paul:
+The first order of business is the gathering of the required scriptural evidence to arrive at a proper conclusion, so we will start with the words of Saul (Paul):

 For as in Adam all die, so also in the messiah ALL SHALL BE QUICKENED, BUT EACH IN HIS OWN RANK: messiah the first-fruit, after that those of messiah with his coming.
 Afterward, the telos (end), when he shall have given up the kingdom to him who is deity and father.
 (1 Corinthians 15:22-24)